Neurophile/ASUSWRT-scripts/README.md

 put this in /jffs/filters/
 * malware-filter.list

+One-time setup:

+Run services-start manually to fix up wget to point to the root ssl certificates.
 Run firewall-update manually once to populate the cache file malware-filter.txt.
 Manually run firewall-start or reboot to go live with the block list.
 The cron job in services-start runs every night at 3 am to update the list.